The power of literacy cannot be understated.

-Now, every newborn at NRGH and in the community through home births is given a hand-made, reusable bookbag, many of which have been handmade by community volunteers.
+Now, every newborn at NRGH and in the community through home births is given a reusable bookbag, many of which have been handmade by community volunteers.
 In it new parents will find two new books, cards with early years literacy tips from the Canadian Children’s Literacy Foundation, a child library card application form, a nursery rhyme booklet, a card insert with links to find out more about Roots to Read, QR link to program feedback survey, and donation link.

 More than 1,000 bags have been distributed since launch in June 2022.
 It’s early days for determining how impactful the program has been, although feedback from families has been universally appreciative.

 But if there’s one measure for success, it’s that Roots to Read is accessible and inclusive for all parents.
 Book choices are carefully curated.
 Books must be durable in little hands, engaging for infants and older siblings, and represent the diversity of the Island’s population.
 Roots to Read aims to support local BC authors and publishers, with a particular mandate to include an Indigenous authored or illustrated book annually.